Degree Apprenticeship funding for employers

 What funding is available to employers?

-If your company is paying the Apprenticeship Levy (see details below), the Skills Funding Agency (SFA) will co-invest in the training costs associated with Higher and Degree Apprenticeships.
-The cost of the training depends on the apprenticeship level and industry sector and the SFA will invest up to the funding band maximum with the employer paying the remainder of the costs.
+If your company is paying the Apprenticeship Levy (see details below), you can use these funds to cover Degree Apprenticeships.
+The cost of the training depends on the apprenticeship level and industry sector, take a look at the funding band maximum for further information.